Study finds sexual assault can lead to dementia | DW | 23.09.2021

 For the study, Thurston and her team examined 145 women of "midlife" age in the US.
 Of the participants, 68% reported having had at least one trauma, with the most common trauma being sexual assault reported by 23% of the women.

-The researchers wanted to find out whether there was a connection between trauma and white matter hyperintensities, which are signs for disruptions in blood flow and can leave damage in the brain.
+The researchers wanted to find out whether there was a connection between trauma and white matter hyperintensities, which are signs of disruptions in blood flow and can leave damage in the brain.

 Brain scans of the study participants showed that the women who had experienced a trauma had more white matter hyperintensities than women without trauma ― and that the specific traumatic experience associated with the white matter hyperintensities was sexual assault.